sushantkr16/tdd/README.md

 is driven by tests.
 In other words, we can say that TDD is a design technique which can be used while writing code.

-In TDD, you first start writing tests before making any code changes.
-And then write new functional code or refactor that code to make sure tests start passing.
-It is a rapid cycle of testing, coding, and refactoring.
+In TDD, you first start writing tests before making any code changes, then you go and write new functional code or refactor that code to make sure tests start passing.
+It is a kind of recurring process of testing, coding, and refactoring.

 ![My Image](images/tdd_process.png)